Estimated reading time: 5 minutes

 You have the perfect business name.
 Your business license and permits have been obtained.
 And you paid a lawyer to finalize your business structure.
 All of your marketing materials have been designed and printed.
 Then, something unexpected happens: You discover that your perfect business domain name is taken.

 In a perfect world, you would type in your business name on a domain registration website, and it would be available to purchase.
 But unfortunately, this is rarely what happens.
-There are over 450 million registered domain names, and more than 20 million will be registered this year alone.
+There are hundreds of millions of registered domain names, and millions of names will be registered this year alone.
 Finding out that your perfect name is taken can be frustrating, but there are things you can do.
 This Balboa Capital blog article explains how to choose a domain name.

 Your domain name can make or break you.